Deep Learning and Teaching: Generating Energy and Pathways for Sustained Improvement, curated discussion and project ‘taster’

 05/08/2020 - 4:00 pm - 5:00 pm

-This project ‘taster’ and curated discussion presented by Professor Michael Anderson (The University of Sydney) and Dr Miranda Jefferson (The University of Sydney) will provide insights into this exciting new three-year project now commencing in February 2021.
+This project ‘taster’ and curated discussion presented by co-founders of 4C Transformative Learning, Professor Michael Anderson (The University of Sydney) and Dr Miranda Jefferson will provide insights into this exciting new two-year project now commencing in February 2021.
 The session will be offered via Zoom.

 In this session Professor Michael Anderson and Dr Miranda Jefferson will share the vision, aims and learning involved in this project, while a curated discussion with Principals currently engaged in this work, will provide an authentic overview of implementation with specific examples of successes and challenges.